BitBrew/event-docs/danlawtcp-events/pid-data.md

 ### Attributes

-- AbsoluteThrottlePositionB: `35` - Openness of the throttle as a percentage of WOT.
+- AbsoluteThrottlePositionB: `35` (number) - Openness of the throttle as a percentage of WOT.

 ### Example